-Summer isn’t just a slower season—it’s your secret window to supercharge your church marketing, refine your storytelling for churches, and perfect your volunteer communication.
-While the rest of the world’s beaches are calling, your church communications team can tackle low-stakes projects that pay dividends once school’s back in session.
+Summer isn't just a slower season...it's your secret window to supercharge your church marketing, refine your storytelling for churches, and perfect your volunteer communication.
+While the rest of the world's beaches are calling, your church communications team can tackle low-stakes projects that pay dividends once school's back in session.
 Ready to turn summer sunshine into a streamlined church communications workflow with the ultimate church calendar tool for ministry teams?
 With Communicate as your church communications software and go-to church communications calendar, planning church communications has never been easier.

 1. Audit and Refresh Your Content Calendar